 Information architecture (IA) is a discipline that helps teams create meaningful relationships between core decisions of software products.

-With this definition, IA is a required "making sense of messes" skill set for project teams, and organizations, that desire to reach a higher level of design maturity.
+With this definition, IA is a required "making sense of messes" skill set for individuals, project teams, and organizations that desire to reach a higher level of design maturity.

 In an effort to improve the quality of IA within software products, these are the five principles of IA that I have found most useful.

-Any product should strive to define and scope itself to a minimum number of core personas.
+A project team should strive to define scope to a minimum number of core user types.
 Start with one, and only increase as absolutely necessary.

 2. Minimize user goals

-Any product should strive to define and scope itself to a minimum number of user goals per persona.
+A project team should strive to define scope to a minimum number of user goals per user type.
 Start with one, and only increase as absolutely necessary.

 3. Minimize user goals per page

-Any product should strive to define and scope itself to a minimum number of user goals per page.
+A project team should strive to define scope to a minimum number of user goals per page of a product.
 Start with one, and only increase as absolutely necessary.

 4. Content follows user goals

-Product content should reflect personas' goals in a way that answers “what” information helps a person achieve goal success.
+Product content should answer “what” information helps a person achieve their goal.

-In the future, I'll write playbook activities that use these principles in practice, since these principles begin to enable the enactment of a design-bias product decision framework.
+In the future, I plan to write playbook activities that use these principles in practice, since these principles begin to enable the enactment of a design-bias product decision framework.